Cybercrime Escalation: How Municipal Governments Can Combat Rising Threats

 Action Steps: Building Resilience Today

-Municipal leaders should take three immediate actions: assess your current security posture against CIS Controls v8.1, establish an incident response team with clear authority, and engage a qualified MSP or managed security provider.
+Municipal leaders should take three immediate actions: assess your current security posture against CIS Controls v8.1, establish an incident response team with clear authority, and engage a qualified municipal cybersecurity services provider.
 Don’t wait for a breach to discover vulnerabilities.

 Conduct a risk assessment identifying critical systems and data.
 Prioritize assets: rank water treatment, 911, financial systems, and citizen databases by impact.
 Then apply controls in order of risk reduction.
 A gap analysis will reveal which CIS Controls you’re missing, informing budget requests and vendor selection.